-Understanding the genetic diversity of double haploid lines is possible using molecular techniques [35].
+[35].
 There are many ways to study diversity, but molecular markers are widely used in the identification and study of plant genetic diversity [27].
 Some differences in the DNA sequence between two organisms may manifest as proteins that can be chemically examined, assayed, and recorded.
 These types of markers are affected by post-translational changes and the quantitative expression of some enzymes and proteins is affected by the growth stage of the plant and the existing environment.
 The special value of camelina in its oil content is in high contents of unsaturated fatty acids.
 On the other hand, camelina oil is high in the natural antioxidant tocopherol [9, 20].
 The quality characteristics of each edible oil depend on its fatty acid composition [8].
-Fatty acid compounds in camelina are affected by cultivars and environmental conditions [21, 23].
+Fatty acid compounds in affected camelina are by cultivars environmental conditions [21, 23].
 Identification of lines with suitable fatty acid profile is necessary for releazing cultivars [4, 9].

 In the present study, the camelina doubled haploid lines produced via androgenesis and fatty acid compositions and the ratio between them were investigated.
-Due to the fact that Iran is facing the problems of drought, high imports of edible oils and the lack of oil plants adapted to the climatic conditions, in this study, diversity was created and the resulting diversity was studied in Camelina sativa (L.).
+Due to the fact that Iran is facing the problems of drought, high imports of edible oils and the lack of oil plants adapted to the climatic conditions, in this study, diversity was created and the resulting diversity was studied in C. sativa (L.) Crantz.

-MATERIAL AND METHODS
+MATERIALS AND METHODS